stan-dev/math/README.md

 The Stan Math Library depends on the Intel TBB library which is licensed under the Apache 2.0 license.
-This dependency implies an additional restriction as compared to the new BSD lincense alone.
+This dependency implies an additional restriction as compared to the new BSD license alone.
 The Apache 2.0 license is incompatible with GPL-2 licensed code if distributed as a unitary binary.
 You may refer to the Apache 2.0 evaluation page on the [Stan Math